David Weingarten Collection

 Donated in 2019

-The David Weingarten Collection of 20th Century Souvenir Buildings is comprised of over 3,000 three-dimensional miniatures of actual buildings and monuments that exist or have existed in the real world.
+The David Weingarten Collection of 20th Century Souvenir Buildings comprises more than 3,000 three-dimensional miniatures of actual buildings and monuments that exist or have existed in the real world.
 Amassed over 40 years and representing buildings from over 60 countries, the 20th Century Souvenir Buildings Collection is the leading and most extensive of its kind.
 After decades of display in museums and private residences, the entire collection was donated to the Museum in 2019.

-These pocket-sized buildings are at once a reminder of travel, and a record of popular architecture.
-Included in the collection are iconic tourist destinations, like the Tower of Pisa; Empire State Building; the Parthenon; the Space Needle; the Alamo; the Eiffel Tower; and the Temple of Heaven.
-Also included are more modest buildings, like dozens of suburban American banks, grain silos, and football stadiums, as well as souvenirs from places with less architectural, but nonetheless popular, pedigrees: Lincoln’s log cabin; Elvis’ Graceland; and the Disneyland Castle.
+These pocket-sized buildings are at once a reminder of travel and a record of popular architecture.
+Included in the collection are iconic tourist destinations: the Tower of Pisa; the Empire State Building; the Parthenon; the Space Needle; the Alamo; the Eiffel Tower; and the Temple of Heaven.
+Also included are more modest buildings, such as dozens of suburban American banks, grain silos, and football stadiums, as well as souvenirs from places with less architectural, but nonetheless popular, pedigrees: Lincoln’s log cabin, Elvis’ Graceland, the Disneyland Castle.

-Souvenir buildings are almost always cast in a mold, mass produced, and made from various materials: cork; every sort of marble; brass and bronze; zinc, iron, silver, copper, and gold; plastic, paper, wood, clay, wax, and rubber; and even soap.
-In addition to their purpose as a souvenir, some serve other functions: they are inkwells, lamps, and boxes; paperweights, pencils, and pencil weights; salt and pepper shakers, banks, bookends and bottles; cigarette lighters, cigarette boxes, and ashtrays; needle cases, radios; erasers, and candles.
+Souvenir buildings are almost always cast in a mold and mass produced, and they are made from a variety of materials: cork; every sort of marble; brass and bronze; zinc, iron, silver, copper, and gold; plastic, paper, wood, clay, wax, and rubber; and even soap.
+In addition to their purpose as a souvenir, some serve other functions: they are inkwells, lamps, and boxes; paperweights, pencils, and pencil weights; salt and pepper shakers, coin banks, bookends, and bottles; cigarette lighters, cigarette boxes, and ashtrays; needle cases, radios; erasers, and candles.

-Before arriving at the Museum, objects from the 20th Century Souvenir Buildings Collection formed exhibitions in museums across the United States, including the San Francisco Museum of Modern Art, Art Institute of Chicago, Octagon Museum, St. Louis University, Museum of the City of New York, and SFO Museum.
+Before arriving at the Museum, objects from the 20th Century Souvenir Buildings Collection formed exhibitions in museums across the U.S., including the San Francisco Museum of Modern Art, the Art Institute of Chicago, the Octagon Museum, St. Louis University, the Museum of the City of New York, and the SFO Museum.
 Souvenir Buildings/Miniature Monuments, describing the collection and phenomenon of architectural miniatures, written by David Weingarten and Margaret Majua, was published by Harry Abrams.